Singapore’s CAAS ANR-129 Regulations: What Business Aviation Operators Need to Know

 For more information on operating to Singapore, visit our destination and regulatory guides:

-For business aviation operators, compliance with ANR-129 is essential to avoid operational disruptions.
+For business aviation operators, compliance with ANR-129 will be essential to avoid operational disruptions.
 The regulation introduces new permit requirements, notification obligations, and financial penalties for non-compliance.

 Who Needs a Foreign Operator’s Permit (FOP) Under ANR-129?

-Under ANR-129, foreign Air Operator Certificate (AOC) holders conducting commercial air transport (CAT) operations into Singapore will require a Foreign Operator’s Permit (FOP).
-However, the requirement depends on how the operation is set up:
+Under ANR-129, foreign Air Operator Certificate (AOC) holders conducting CAT operations into Singapore will require a Foreign Operator’s Permit, depending on how the operation is set up:

-• If an operator holds an AOC but the aircraft is not listed under it, an FOP is also not required.
+2. If an operator holds an AOC but the aircraft is not listed under it, an FOP is not required.

-• If the aircraft is listed under an AOC, an FOP is required even for non-revenue flights.
+3. If the aircraft is listed under an AOC, an FOP is required, even for non-revenue flights.

-This means that foreign AOC holders operating under ANR-129 will need an FOP for:
+This means foreign AOC holders will need an FOP for:

-• Technical stops and positioning flights – Even if no passengers or cargo are offloaded.
+3. Technical stops and positioning flights, even if no passengers or cargo are offloaded

-• Conducts aerial work over Singaporean airspace (e.g., aerial surveys, photography).
+• Conducts aerial work over Singaporean airspace (such as surveys or photography)

 No, if the operator does not hold an AOC.

-Private Part 91 operators flying non-commercial missions without an AOC do not require an FOP.
-However, if an operator holds an AOC, they must comply with ANR-129, even for non-revenue flights such as ferry, positioning, or maintenance operations.
+Private Part 91 operators flying non-commercial missions without an AOC are exempt from the FOP requirement.
+However, if an operator holds an AOC, they must comply, even for non-revenue ferry, positioning, or maintenance flights.

 The following operations do not require an FOP:

-• Maintenance flights (with no passengers or cargo)
+4. Maintenance flights with no passengers or cargo

 New Compliance Requirements for Operators